dlang/DIPs/DIPs/1NNN-QFS.md

 The difference between `enum` parameters and template value parameters is only in calling syntax:
 `f!ct_value(args)` versus `f(ct_value, args)`.

-The `enum` storage class is incompatible with any other storage classes except type constructors.
+The `enum` storage class is incompatible with any other storage classes currently in the language except type constructors.
 Using them together is a compile error.
 Type constructors are allowed, but have no effect because compile-time values are `immutable` and for any type constructor `qual` and every type `T`, we have `qual(immutable T)` ≡ `immutable T`).